dbecerril/afm-morphology-transfer-learning/README.md

 # afm-morphology-transfer-learning
-Transfer learning and feature extraction on AFM images of cells  Public (recommended for now)
+Simple AFM autoencoder that will be used for Transfer learning and feature extraction on AFM images.